What Are the Common Causes of Lymphedema?

-Movement of the affected extremity is vital to the reduction of edema.
-There are simple exercises that allow muscle contractions to assist in pumping excess fluid out of the body via veins and lymphatic vessels.
-Our therapists work with patients to exercise their limbs while using compression bandages.
+Therapeutic exercise is one of the lymphedema drainage methods that involves movement of the affected extremity, vital to the reduction of edema.
+There are simple lymphatic drainage exercises that allow muscle contractions to assist in pumping excess fluid out of the body via veins and lymphatic vessels.
+Our therapists work with patients to exercises their limbs while using compression bandages.
 Exercise enhances the compression function of bandages.

 To promote optimal edema control, it is important for patients to maintain a healthy weight that is in proportion to their body height and frame.
 We also recommend that patients limit their intake of salt and monosodium glutamate (MSG).
 Our therapists provide further nutrition information over the course of the therapy.

 Once maximum volume reduction is achieved, you will be measured for compression garments which you will wear during the day.
 Additionally, you will use bandages at night or alternative nightwear compression.
 You will continue to perform exercises, skin/nail care, self-manual lymphatic drainage as well as attend follow-up visits with your certified lymphedema therapist as needed.

 Find Relief with Lymphedema Therapy at Memorial Hermann

 Don’t suffer with lymphedema pain in silence.
 Memorial Hermann has several lymphedema clinics throughout the Greater Houston area, and we can help you find relief and manage your symptoms.